hajdumozes/exam-tic-tac-toe/notes.md

 ✅ case 2: player picks a cell from input cells

-case 3: picked cell should by occupied by player
+case 3: picked cell should be occupied by player

 ### Game manager